1933 in Redbook magazine

-If you've read or heard about Hammett's hardboiled detective fiction, you may not be prepared for what you'll find in The Thin Man.
+If you've read or heard about Dashiell Hammett's hardboiled detective fiction, you may not be prepared for what you'll find in The Thin Man.

 Sure, there's a somewhat jaded private eye, one Nick Charles, as well as a perplexing murder to solve, incompetent cops and shady underworld characters.
 But there is also a wife, the unflappable Nora Charles.
 And there is genuine attachment between wife and husband.

-The couple keep the martinis and the sardonically affectionate witticisms coming as he works his way through the mystery.
+The couple keep the martinis and the sardonically affectionate witticisms comin as he works his way through the mystery.
 It's a charming concept that has been much imitated over the years, at the highest level by Robert B. Parker with his Spenser novels and at the lowest level by the Hart to Hart television series.

 But lest it appear Hammett has betrayed the hardboiled detective tradition—which he himself had only recently invented—note his spartan, no-frills writing style is still intact.
 The story still has a hard edge which is only enhanced by the bawdy, hard-drinking, very funny and loving human beings involved at the centre.